-Finally, \end{enumerate} \end{proof} The following remarks are in order. \begin{remark} Note that in \eqref{eq:proof-R-VI} we use triangle inequality, then in \eqref{eq:proof-VI-3} we use the contracting property of the operator $T$.
-Triangle inequality is tight if and only if the vectors involved are proportional with a non-negative coefficient of proportionality, while we a priori do not know when the inequality $\| T(\bm{v}) - T(\bm{w}) \|_{\infty} \leq \lambda \cdot \| \bm{v} - \bm{w}\|_{\infty}$ is tight.
-It could be of interest to study under which conditions the rate of Proposition \ref{prop:VI-step size} is tight and if it could be improved in the case of Bellman operator $T$ \eqref{eq:T_max-def}, as suggested by our numerical experiments in Section \ref{sec:simu}. \end{remark} \begin{remark} We would like to note that Proposition \ref{prop:VI-step size} holds for any operator that is a contraction for $\| \cdot \|_{\infty}$.
-Therefore, it can also be applied to compute the value vector of a policy $\bm{v}^{\pi}$, which is the fixed point of $T_{\pi}$ \eqref{eq:T_pi}.
-Other contracting operators of interest include Boltzmann operator as a softmax operator (see \cite{boltzman-1}), log-sum-exp operators (see \cite{log-sum-exp}), and robust Bellman operators for Robust MDPs (see \cite{Iyengar},\cite{Kuhn}, \cite{GGC}). \end{remark} We discuss here the choice of the upper bound $2/(1+\lambda)$ for the step size.
-Let us consider $F$ a contraction operator with factor $\lambda$.
+Finally, { from the convexity of the exponential function, we have $1-x \leq e^{-x}$ for any $x \in \R$ and therefore} \end{enumerate} \end{proof} Several remarks are in order. { \begin{remark}[Optimal rate for \ref{alg:R-VI}] Note that the optimal theoretical convergence rate of \ref{alg:R-VI} is $\lambda$, attained for $\alpha_{s} = 1, \forall \; s \geq 0$.
+Therefore, \ref{alg:R-VI} does not provide a better theoretical convergence rate than \ref{alg:VI}.
+However, Proposition \ref{prop:VI-step size} shows that the convergence properties of \ref{alg:GD} can be extended to \ref{alg:R-VI}, with analogous convergence rates and choices of step sizes.
+In the next section we will build upon this analogy to derive novel accelerated algorithms for MDPs and choose the step sizes. \end{remark}} \begin{remark}[Some other contractions] Note that Proposition \ref{prop:VI-step size} holds for any operator that is a contraction for $\| \cdot \|_{\infty}$.
+Therefore, it can also be applied to compute the value function of a policy $\bm{v}^{\pi}$, which is the fixed-point of $T_{\pi}$ \eqref{eq:T_pi}. {Other contracting operators of interest include softmax and log-sum-exp operators ~\citep{boltzman-1}}, and robust Bellman operators for Robust MDPs (see \cite{Iyengar},\cite{Kuhn}, \cite{GGC}). \end{remark} We discuss here the choice of the upper bound $2/(1+\lambda)$ for the step size.
+Recall that $T$ is a contraction operator with factor $\lambda$.
 From the triangle inequality we have, for any vectors $\bm{v},\bm{w} \in \R^{n},$

 Note that \eqref{eq:mu-infty}-\eqref{eq:L-infty} are the analogous of the following inequalities for differentiable, $\mu$-strongly convex, $L$-Lipschitz continuous function $f: \R^{n} \rightarrow \R$: for all vectors $\bm{v},\bm{w} \in \R^{n},$